Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### 2) Objective 2 - Sentiment Prediction
   Summary:
   2 models were build.
-1st modetl was based on traditional Random forest approach and 2nd model was baesd on RNN deep learning approach. both models can achieved >90% accuracy after fine tuning and improvement.
+1st model was based on traditional Random forest approach and 2nd model was baesd on RNN deep learning approach. both models can achieved >90% accuracy after fine tuning and improvement.

    Recommendation & improvement:
    Furhter improvemetn can be done as using the predictive result to replace current data set which rating and is_recommended is empty.
 Also, the coding can be further improved by adding in the new data set to existing data set to retrain to achieve self learning and self improvemnt to imporve the accuracy.